TanStack/router/docs/framework/react/start/server-functions.md

 - On the server bundle, server functions logic is left alone.
 Nothing needs to be done since they are already in the correct place.
 - On the client, server functions are modified to remove server-only logic out of the client bundle and replaced with a function that, when called, makes a `fetch` request to the server instructing it to execute the server function in the server bundle and then send the response back to the client.

-## Server Middleware
+## Server Function Middleware

-Server functions can use server middleware to share logic, context, common operations, prerequisites, and much more.
-To learn more about server middleware, be sure to read about them in the [Server Middleware guide](../server-middleware).
+Server functions can use middleware to share logic, context, common operations, prerequisites, and much more.
+To learn more about server function middleware, be sure to read about them in the [Middleware guide](../middleware).

 ## Defining Server Functions